 Combine 8 oz. homogenized whole milk, 2 egg yolks, 1 teaspoon salad oil, 1 drop liquid pediatric vitamins (optional).

-I found this out by accident when I needed to care for a scratch on my wrist and didn't have a bandage.
 I used 5.5 foot long Ace bandage and wrapped and tucked it around my wrist.
 The kittens have something to grab onto when being given meds or other forms of care.
-This bandage calms them down during holding sessions and nail clipping for the wild ones ;)
+This bandage calms them down during holding sessions and nail clipping for the wild ones.

 This is a guide about mother cat ignoring her kittens.
 Owner's of cats with a new litter worry if the mom doesn't seem to be caring for them.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 My beautiful, but young, cat named Dinah just gave birth to 5 equally beautiful kittens this morning.
 Dinah was a stray that my boyfriend and I accepted in our home in October, and weren't very surprised to learn of her pregnancy.